James Charles: Public image

 Early in his career, Charles received attention for being a young male makeup artist.
 Todd Spangler of Variety called him "YouTube's most famous beauty vlogger".
 Writing for the Irish Independent, Caitlin McBride remarked that he "spearheaded a makeup revolution among men", while Amelia Tait of The Guardian wrote that his online platform was "arguably revolutionary".
 Teen Vogue referred to him in 2019 as "one of the most famous YouTube makeup artists and beauty influencers around", while Noelle Faulkner of Vogue Australia wrote in 2018 that he had "one of the most engaged followings on YouTube".

 Charles refers to his fans as "sisters".
 He has cited Jaclyn Hill and Nikkie de Jager as his biggest influences.
 He has said that, for him, makeup is "a creative outlet and an art form".

 In May 2021, he was sued by a former employee of his for wrongful termination.
 Charles lost more than 130,000 followers after posting a photo of him tucking himself and twerking in May 2022.
 In April 2025, after influencer Kayla Malec accused her ex-boyfriend Evan Johnson of physical abuse and he pleaded guilty to domestic assault, Johnson's former friend Zach Sellers claimed in an interview with YouTuber Bee Better that Charles had been sexually involved with Johnson, invited Johnson to his home, and gave counsel to him amid the accusations.
 Charles claimed in a response on TikTok that he had been unaware of Johnson's alleged abusive behavior during their brief friendship, which Malec refuted, claiming that she had informed him of it soon after the couple separated.

+In May 2026, in the aftermath of the Spirit Airlines liquidation, Charles posted a video on TikTok mocking Amber Vargas, a flight attendant of the defunct airline after he saw a link to a GoFundMe from her in a direct message, calling her a "lazy piece of shit" and "entitled."
+The video has since been deleted but caused an outroar on social media and a mass unfollowing of his accounts.
+He then issued an apology to the flight attendant.